 If your child has a small cavity, your child’s dentist will be able to repair the tooth with a .
 First, the dentist will drill and remove the decayed matter in the tooth.
 Next, your dentist will use a tooth-colored resin to fill the hole left in the tooth.

 Your child may need awhen tooth decay is deep enough to irritate tooth pulp or even get inside their tooth.
 In this scenario, your dentist will remove the decayed tooth tissue before removing the pulp chamber inside the tooth.

 In most cases, the dentist will need to place a stainless steel crown over the tooth to restore it to its natural strength.
 A pulpotomy is usually performed on a baby molar and is similar to a root canal except the tooth roots aren’t removed.

 If the cavity is too big to be fixed by a filling, your dentist may recommend a.
 A dental crown is essentially a “tooth cap” that restores a tooth to its natural strength and appearance.
 First, the dentist removes the decayed tooth matter and makes sure to remove enough enamel for the crown to sit naturally on your child’s tooth.

 Call Our Office Today!

-Brett Kingma DDS and Grady Randall DDS at Mitten Kids Dentistry are dedicated to helping children maintain healthy baby teeth.
+Brett Kingma DDS, Grady Randall DDS, and Alex Korte DDS at Mitten Kids Dentistry are dedicated to helping children maintain healthy baby teeth.
 If you are interested in setting up a teeth cleaning or dental exam appointment for your child with our , call us at (616) 942-9840.